vfmd/vfmd-spec/doc/userguide.md

     > 'Right, as usual,' said the Duchess: 'what a clear way you have of putting things!'

+If you'd like to have two blockquotes one after the other, please use two blank lines to separate them.

 Blockquotes can contain other elements, like headers, code blocks and nested blockquotes.